Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 ### connect

 Connect by providing a username and HMAC token.
+This connects to any backend services that the SDK instance deals with.
 An HMAC token is used to verify a user via the user's authorization within an organization.
 HMAC tokens are generated by using the HmacSHA1 algorithm and a key on a data object containing an `authenticationTokenRequest` object with the following properties: